dimxy/doc-dev/first-cc-heir.md

 #### heiradd, heirlist and heirinfo implementation

-heiradd rpc allows to add more funding to the contract plan. heirlist is a standard rpc method for all cc contracts and output a list of all initial txids (funding plans).heirinfo provides some data about a funding plan.
+The command `heiradd` allows to add more funding to the contract plan.
+The rpc command `heirlist` is a standard rpc method for all cc contracts and output a list of all initial txids (funding plans).
+The command `heirinfo` provides some data about a funding plan.
 The implementation for these rpcs can be found in the github repository with the source code of this contract.

 #### Simplified Add1of2AddressInputs function implementation